SupreethBaliga/Compilers/README.md

 int a[3] = {1,2,3}; /* This is not allowed*/
 ```
 * We are not using gcc for pre processing hence, any `#define` will not work.
 So, in place of `NULL` use `(void*)0`
+* While using char arrays, explicity put `'\0'` at the end for the proper usage of string functions

 ## Milestone Breakdown
 ### Milestone - 1: